Quick answer

 - Check for debris or damage on the battery terminals and charger connections.

-- If the battery is still under warranty, consider contacting DeWalt for a replacement.
+- If the battery is still under warranty and the charger won't light up at all when the pack is inserted, consider contacting DeWalt for a replacement.

 Symptoms